cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 <!-- Should messages be longer?
 The limit is due to the wire format here. -->

 signing_commitments
-: An list of w SigningComitment values, where t <= w <= n, ordered in ascending order by SigningComitment.id.
-This list MUST NOT contain more than one SigningComitment value corresponding to each signer.
+: An list of w SigningCommitment values, where t <= w <= n, ordered in ascending order by SigningCommitment.id.
+This list MUST NOT contain more than one SigningCommitment value corresponding to each signer.
 Signers MUST ignore SigningPackage values with duplicate SignerIDs.